charliecalvert/CloudNotes/Assignments/JadeMixinBasics.md

             pre#formResults
 ```

+## A Second Program

+Now that you have the rhythm, create a second program with:

+- Three Check Boxes in a Panel
+	- Kurosawa
+	- Tolstoy
+	- Mifune
+- Five Radio Buttons in a Panel.
+Name them:
+	- Seven Samurai
+	- Ran
+	- Rashomon
+	- High and Low
+	- Ikiru
+- A submit button

+Create a screen shot to show that the submit button works.
+That is, that it can be used to display the user's selections in **pre#formResults**.

 ## Turn it in

-Select a radio button and two check boxes.
+In both programs, select a radio button and two check boxes.
 Press the submit button.
 Take a screen shot showing that  the contents of the form selections are displayed in **pre#formResults**.

 Place your work in the folder designated above and turn in as usual.